What happens when you come off the pill?

 "If you've been taking the pill for a while then other things in your life have probably changed, and this might mean your menstrual cycle is now different to how it was before the pill," O'Sullivan says.

-Physically, she adds: "You might also notice a change in your vaginal discharge, which can change from being thick, sticky and white, to become more slippery, a bit like raw egg white, at the time of ovulation."
+Physically, O'Sullivan adds: "You might also notice a change in your vaginal discharge, which can change from being thick, sticky and white, to become more slippery, a bit like raw egg white, at the time of ovulation."

 If you previously suffered from hormonal issues which the pill has been keeping at bay - such as period pain, mood swings or acne - then there is a chance that these problems will return after coming off the pill.
-However, as O'Sullivan points out, it's worth remembering that getting older and changes to your lifestyle can also have an impact on any of these symptoms.

 Patient picks for Birth control